 Loving a child with mild cerebral palsy isn’t easy.
 In fact, it’s one of the most difficult things I’ve ever had to deal with as a parent.
 Over 500,000 children are born with cerebral palsy each year.
 Some cases of cerebral palsy are severe, while others are completely mild.
 Here are 6 Things You Should Know About Loving A Child with Mild Cerebral Palsy.

-Loving a child with mild cerebral palsy can be challenging but it’s not the end of the world.
+Having cerebral palsy is challenging but not the end of the world.
+Loving a child with mild cerebral palsy can be fraught with ups and downs.
 My son knows he has challenges.
 I say challenges rather than disabilities because we all face challenges in life.

 My husband is a brain injury survivor and I was diagnosed with a mental illness in my twenties.
 The worst part about loving a child with mild cerebral palsy is that to others their condition may not be seen physically.

 Be proud no matter what stage your child is at.

 We are often told as parents our children should be a certain stage by a certain age.
 This is hogwash!
 Don’t listen to it, especially if you have a child with challenges like mild cerebral palsy.

 My son learned sign language before he could even speak so he could communicate.
 He can’t draw or hold a pencil.
 He can’t jump on a trampoline.
 That doesn’t mean that I don’t celebrate the milestones.
 Each one is significant and means something.

 You should feel proud of each milestone.
 We have a saying in our house “We’ll get there when we get there,” and it’s true of loving a child with mild cerebral palsy.
 Kids with mild cerebral palsy aren’t broken.
 They are just kids with challenges they face each and every day.